Premade Camping Meal Ideas That Will Make Your Outdoor Adventure Deliciously Simple

 5) Mediterranean Chicken Foil Packets

-To make these packets, we start with boneless chicken breasts or thighs cut into chunks.
-We add colorful bell peppers, red onions, cherry tomatoes, and zucchini for a nutrient boost that doesn’t sacrifice flavor.
+We use boneless chicken breasts or thighs, cut into chunks.
+Then we add bell peppers, red onions, cherry tomatoes, and zucchini for a colorful, healthy mix.

-The magic happens with the seasoning!
-We drizzle everything with olive oil and sprinkle in oregano, basil, and garlic.
-A squeeze of lemon juice brightens it all up.
-Sometimes we add a few Greek flavors like olives and feta cheese for an authentic touch.
+The best part is the seasoning.
+We drizzle everything with olive oil and toss in oregano, basil, garlic, and a squeeze of lemon.
+When we’re feeling fancy, we add olives and feta for that authentic Greek vibe.

-We wrap it all tightly in heavy-duty foil and cook it right over the campfire for about 15-20 minutes.
-You can also cook these packets in the oven if you’re at a cabin with kitchen facilities.
+We wrap it all up in heavy-duty foil and cook over the campfire for about 15-20 minutes.
+You could also bake them in the oven if you’re at a cabin.

 Mediterranean Chicken Foil Packets Recipe